portworx/px-docs/release-notes/portworx-enterprise.md

 ## 1.3.1.1

+This is a minor update to the previous 1.3.1 release

 * Fix to make node resync process yield better to application I/O  when some of nodes are down for a longer period of time and brought back up thereby triggering the resync process.